 LTD Bus Route 91

-Lane Transit District's bus will take you this far from Eugene, right to the McKenzie River Ranger Station.
-McKenzie Bridge has the McKenzie General Store, lodges and cabin resorts and a fire station.
-Belknap Hot Springs Resort & Camp Yale, a camper's paradise of gardens, hot spring pools, riverfront campsites, cabins and the main lodge is in the vicinity.
-From here, branch off to Highway 242 during the summer season for an amazing drive through lava fields to the Dee Wright Observatory.
+Further along, discover Belknap Hot Springs Resort & Camp Yale, a camper's paradise of gardens, hot spring pools, riverfront campsites, cabins and a rustic lodge.
+From here, branch off onto Highway 242 during the summer season for an amazing drive through lava fields to the Dee Wright Observatory.
 (Hwy 242 is closed to vehicle traffic in the winter months.)

 Beyond the Communities